open-lab-app/open-lap-api/README.md

           {
             "in": "body",
             "name": "body",
-            "description": "the body of the invitiation to be updated\n", "schema": {
+            "description": "the body of the invitiation to be updated", "schema": {
               "$ref": "#/definitions/Invitation"
             }